 end_date - The end date.

-method - [optional] The type of day count basis to use.
-FALSE (default) is US method, TRUE is European method.
+method - [optional] Day count method.
+FALSE (default) = US method, TRUE = European method.

-FALSE - (default) - US method. when the start date is the last day of the month, it is set to the 30th day of the same month.
-When the end date is the last day of the month, and the start date < 30, the end date is set to the 1st of the next month, otherwise the end date is set to the 30th of the same month.
+DAYS360 takes an optional argument called method that can be set to either TRUE or FALSE.
+When method is FALSE (default) DAYS360 uses a US method to compute days.
+When the start date is the last day of the month, it is treated like the 30th day of that month.
+When the end date is the last day of the month, and the start date is less than 30, the end date is treated as the 1st of the next month, otherwise the end date is treated like the 30th of the same month.

-TRUE - European method.
-Starting dates and ending dates equal to the 31st of a month are set to the 30th of the same month.
+If method is set to TRUE, DAYS360 uses a European method to calculate days.
+In this scheme, start and end dates equal to the 31st of a month are set to the 30th of the same month.